-In order to take profit of the knowledge of the partners of the consortium, the North Aegean Region decides to be a "recipient donor" for the good practice "detection and prevention of wildfires" and to apply a strategy how to implement it through an action plan, adapted to the four main islands (Chios, Lesbos, Ikaria, and Samos), which comprises a study of the modalities for the installation of detection systems, the elaboration of a typical procedure of prevention actions and activities planning for each island separately, and organizing coordination meetings of the services and organizations involved in the forest fire prevention and fighting and dissemination seminars for target groups of citizens.
+In order to take profit of the knowledge of the partners of the consortium, the North Aegean Region decides to be a "recipient donor" for the good practices "Intervention - Strategies (GP1)", "Detection (GP3.1) and prevention of wildfires (GP3.2)" and "Restoration of burned areas (GP5)" and to apply a strategy how to implement it through an action plan, adapted to the four main islands (Chios, Lesbos, Ikaria, and Samos), which comprises the following for:

+- GP1: training and demonstration of the suppression intervention techniques backfire and dozers. - GP3.1 and GP3.2: a study of the modalities for the installation of detection systems, the elaboration of a typical procedure of prevention actions and activities planning for each island separately, and organizing coordination meetings of the services and organizations involved in the forest fire prevention and fighting and dissemination seminars for target groups of citizens. - GP5: the production and edition of a protocol technical guide, describing phases for assessing the needs for restoration after a forest fire, its dissemination to public services and target groups of citizens, and the organization of training sessions and seminars.